William H. F. Brothers: Woodstock

 Ammon Hennacy wrote, in his 1952 Autobiography of a Catholic Anarchist, that Francis invited him to visit Woodstock.
 "This kindly, thin and agile old man was my match in conversation," wrote Hennacy.
 "He knew many old time radicals whom I had known."
 A social activist in the Catholic Worker Movement, Hennacy was a Christian anarchist and anarcho-pacifist; he was also a member of both the Socialist Party of America and Industrial Workers of the World.
 "As I understood it," Hennacy ascertained Francis' denomination and wrote, "these people were not radical but had meekly followed their leaders just as many others do."
 He narrated how Francis had a friend drive Francis and himself to Maryfarm, the c.
 1947 Catholic Worker Movement farming commune, near Newburgh, New York, where Francis thought he would meet Dorothy Day, a founder of the Catholic Worker Movement, but she had just left for New York City.

 "I was not attracted to this small denomination because it did not seem to have any life," Hennacy reflected on Francis' group in Woodstock, but he was attracted to Francis "with his simplicity, kindness, and spirit of love".

 For a long time there were no postulants for the Old Catholic Benedictines and there was just Brothers and Brother Cyril.
 The bishop helped organize the Old Catholic Church in America and from time-to-time engaged in ecumenical services.
 Brothers was friend with Eleanor Roosevelt and the Hearst family and several other society families who contributed to his church in Woodstock.

 Brothers helped feed and house many Woodstock Festival attendees.
-There are many newspaper stories of his good will and love for people.
+There are newspaper stories of his good will and love for people.

 Brothers died in 1979 while in communion with the Ukrainian National Orthodox Church in Exile, but his labors and works are still a part of the Woodstock community.
 He was succeeded in his work by the prior of the Community, Dom Augustine Whitfield, OSB of Mount Royal Abbey and Abbot (now Metropolitan) John (LoBue) of Holy Name Abbey.